AdelAlmuhtaseb/Heritage-Trace/README.md

   categories
 - Researchers review submissions on a web dashboard, confirm or correct the AI's tags, and mark preservation status
-- Demoed to a contact from the UNESCO Chair on Digitalization of Cultural Heritage, with discussions underway for a pilot deployment in Germany or Estonia

 ## Architecture